 On June 1, 2017, the CASA's Board Chair, Shifrah Gadamsetti, presented to the Standing Committee on the Status of Women.
 She shared the student perspective on how we can ensure that women attain economic security in Canada.

 For more background information on this subject, consult our brief.
-The presentation was recorded in audio only, and the full transcript is provided below:
+An audio recording and a transcript of the presentation are provided below:

 "Good morning, Madam Chair and members of the committee, witnesses, and members of the gallery.